Summary

 Notes

-- Programs are governed by the general regulations in effect for graduate studies.
+- Programs are governed by the academic regulations in effect for graduate studies.

 - In accordance with the University of Ottawa regulation, students have the right to complete their assignments, examinations, research papers, and theses in French or in English.